isabella232/Ogmo-Editor/README.md

 ## New Features

 ### Tilemap Zooming
-You can now zoom in on your tile palette windows!
+You can now zoom in on your tile palette windows.
+This helps you get a better view of your assets and save precious screen real estate.
 Use the mouse wheel to zoom and right/middle mouse button to pan.

 ### Performance and Rendering Enhancements
 Thanks to [talesofgames' ToGmo project](https://github.com/talesofgames/Ogmo-Editor), the editor is faster and smoother than ever, especially when dealing with large maps!

-### Bug Fixes!
+### Bug Fixes
 Many longstanding Ogmo bugs are fixed in this fork.
 No more annoying exceptions or inconsistent hotkeys!

 ### Mac and Linux Support (via Wine)